techdev-VIK/My-Radiance-App/README.md

 - _Category_
 - _Rating_
 - _Sort by Price_
+- _Search Option across all pages_

 ### 2. Cart
 * Cart item list
 * Remove item from cart
-* Increment/decrement item quantity on cart across the app pages
+* Increment/decrement item quantity on cart across the app pages via reducers
 * Total items present in the cart with the overall cost
 * Checkout to address data management

 ### 3. Wishlist
-* Wishlist item list
+* Wishlist item list (via reducers)
 * Remove from wishlist
 * Move from wishlist to cart